Tips For Managing Introverts on Your Tech Team

 Easier said than done.
 But, you should go out of your way to find people and projects that push you out of your comfort zone.
 This experience will grow your ability and confidence.

 Find minor commonalities between you and your co-workers

 You don’t have to be a natural schmoozer.
 But, no one wants to spend all day every day with complete strangers they know nothing about.
 Get to know your colleagues.
 You never know what you might find out.

 You don’t have to be a socialite – that’s draining

 Don’t drain yourself!
 If you’re not an extrovert, socializing might not come completely naturally to you.
 And, that’s okay!
 Your days should be spent focused on your work.
 Don’t exert yourself trying to be everyone’s friend.
 You’re also more likely to look like you’re trying too hard which can be an off putting trait.
 Keep things as natural as possible.
 If you're forcing relationships, you’re off to a losing start.
 Be the person you want to be, but be careful not to come across as arrogant.

 Helping An Introvert Feel More Confident At Work

 Managing introverts doesn’t have to be a scientific mission of psychology and persistence.
 Some people just like to keep themselves to themselves.
 And, that’s fine too.
 When you want to bring someone out of their introverted shell, be careful not to cross a line.
 Don’t ask too many questions that will make them feel like you’re pushing them to talk about something they don’t want to.

 You also shouldn’t make assumptions about people’s personal lives.
 What you see at work might be different to who that person is outside of work.
 And that’s fine too!
-Some people set boundaries at work and it’s not up to you to try and break through them.
-Unless you think something serious is happening with your colleague at home and can’t help but intervene, don’t ask intrusive questions.
+Some people set boundaries at work and it’s not your job to try and break through them.
+Unless you think something serious is happening with your colleague at home and need to intervene (consult HR first!), don’t ask intrusive questions.

 Hiring Introverts Summary